 Duct tape – that’s what several of my Facebook followers replied when I asked for suggestions for other handy products they have found useful on snowmobile tours.
 In fact, avid snowmobilers Linda Miller and David Clarke (check out his My Old Sled channel of snowmobile videos on YouTube) both highly recommended using Gorilla brand duct tape!

 Whatever your choice, there are many duct tape snowmobile uses.
 If I had to choose only one magic tool to carry while on a snowmobile tour or snowmobile vacation, it would be duct tape.
+This isn’t normal tape like the products featured on Office Monster, this is sticky stuff!
 Duct tape can get you through many snowmobiling emergencies and doesn’t require any other tools.
 You can be all thumbs, and still be an expert duct taper.
 It’s tough to inadvertently injure yourself using duct tape.
 And using today’s vibrantly coloured duct tape, I don’t need to be dreary and can match my Ski-Doo sled too.

 Generally, I prefer black duct tape for snowmobiling because it blends in better for most uses, whereas that ubiquitous grey colour stick out like a sore thumb and kinda screams: “Look at this cheap idiot who’s holding everything together with tape!”
 And just in case you scoff at duct tape, check out its most creative uses in duct tape connoisseur Red Green’s video below and then view my snowmobile videos!